 Thumbs down on Youtube

 And you know, that’s hard.
-But, you just get used to it, and I know for me to create this income for my family, it going to just take letting the negativity rolling off my back to continue.
+But you just get used to it, and I know for me to continue creating this income for my family, it’s going to take just letting the negativity roll off my back.
 Negativity is just part of it.

 At the end of the day